-Typically, growth temperature must be sufficiently high to enable dopants to diffuse on the crystal surface in order to find low energy substitutional sites.
+Typically, the growth temperature must be sufficiently high to enable dopants to diffuse on the crystal surface in order to find low energy substitutional sites.
 However, the difference in formation energy between the substitutional and interstitial configurations decreases at very high doping concentrations.
 Incorporation at the preferred substitutional configuration can be achieved by lowering the substrate temperature which reduces the probability of defect formation.
 Impurity defect formation is proportional to e-∆EkT, where ∆E is the difference in the formation energy, k is the Boltzmann constant and T is the substrate temperature27.
-Hall measurements and SEM characterization of the initial heavily doped InGaAs layers grown at an optimized growth temperature for InGaAs (500°C-550°C) , show inefficient doping and a rough surface which is indicative of the dominating impurity defects (figure 3.3a, figure 3.4a, table 3.1 and 3.2) for samples doped at TSi= 1299°C and TBe= 928°C. An increase in growth quality and dopant incorporation efficiency was observed for a lower growth temperature for these doping cell temperatures (figure 3.3b, figure 3.4b, table 3.1 and 3.2).
+Hall measurements and SEM characterization of the initial heavily doped InGaAs layers grown at an optimized substrate temperature for InGaAs (500°C-550°C) , show inefficient doping and a rough surface which is indicative of the dominating impurity defects (figure 3.3a, figure 3.4a, table 3.1 and 3.2) for samples doped at TSi= 1299°C and TBe= 928°C. An increase in growth quality and dopant incorporation efficiency was observed for a lower growth temperature for these doping cell temperatures (figure 3.3b, figure 3.4b, table 3.1 and 3.2).
 The highest concentrations were repeated with a lower growth rate which would allow more diffusion time for dopant redistribution to desired substitutional sites.

 Be is known to have a high diffusion coefficient towards the surface 28,29,30.
 Therefore lowering the growth temperature reduces the interstitial incorporations and the surface diffusion probability.
-Lowering the growth rate gives more distribution time for substitutional incorporations and thus minimizes surface diffusion probablity .
+Lowering the growth rate gives more distribution time for substitutional incorporations and thus minimizes surface diffusion probability.
 Both of these conditions should increase Be incorporation at substitutional sites.
 A ~ 50% increase in carrier concentration for Be doping was observed in each of these cases (table 3.1).
 Be doping is ultimately limited by its surface segregation tendency as the concentrations become very high at a certain growth condition.
 The optimum temperature and growth rate for Be doping was found to be 365°C and 0.45 ML/s for concentrations in the order of ~1×1020cm-3 .
 The maximum hole concentration achieved with Be doping is 1.3×1020cm-3.

 For Be doped InGaAs, a concentration of 5.0×1020cm-3 has been observed in a gas-source MBE system33,34.
-However, the doping efficiency is observed to be lower, , in a solid-source MBE system34, with hole concentrations of (9-11)×1019cm-3 in heavily Be doped InGaAs34.
+However, the doping efficiency is observed to be lower in a solid-source MBE system34, with hole concentrations of (9-11)×1019cm-3 in heavily Be doped InGaAs34.
 Our results are consistent with these reported values.
-A hole concentration higher than our current maximum value of 1.3×1020cm-3 may be possible with a slower growth rate than 0.45ML/s.
+A hole concentration higher than our current maximum value of 1.3×1020cm-3 may be possible with a growth rate slower than 0.45ML/s.

 In Si doping, a lower growth temperature allows less interstitial configurations.
-This is confirmed by a ~ 35% increase in carrier concentration observed for Si doping was at a lower growth temperature.
+This is confirmed by a ~ 35% increase in carrier concentration observed for Si doping at a lower growth temperature.
 However, a lower growth rate does not increase the efficiency (table 3.2).
 This shows Si incorporation at intended sites is not limited by redistribution time.
 At high concentrations, Si doping efficiency is assumed to be limited by amphoteric behavior of Si (incorporation at group-V and group-III sites).
 The optimum temperature and growth rate for Si was found to be 365°C and 0.63ML/s for concentrations in the order ~5×1019cm-3.
 The maximum electron concentration achieved with Si doping is 4.8×1019cm-3.